magicstickuk/multisite-post-duplicator/readme.txt

 *   Includes any custom post type on your network as long as the post type exists in your destination site
 *   Copies all custom fields
 *   Copies all related post meta
+*   Automatically copy your post/page/custom post type from one site to another from within your workflow
 *   Works with Advance Custom Fields
 *   Clean and friendly User Interface
 *   Select what status you want your new copies post to be i.e Published, Draft etc